Drug policy of California: Psilocybin (mushrooms)

 However, on February 17, 2021, Senator Scott Wiener proposed Senate Bill-519 which would overturn all previous legal consequences towards psychedelics.
 Senate Bill-519 gained approval on June 29, 2021 on the terms that Ketamine would be redacted from the original proposal.
 Senate Bill-519 was approved with a 5-3 vote from the Assembly Public Safety Committee for their advocacy towards the use of furthering scientific research behind psychedelic therapy treatment.
 Psilocybin has been in the process of undergoing clinical trials as mental health professionals and scientists gather data demonstrating the drugs potential benefits.
 Upon approval from the Drug Enforcement Administration, psilocybin have both been used in clinical trials in attempts to study the medicinal purposes.
 University of California, San Francisco has invested in clinical trials of psilocybin as part of a treatment to mental health diagnoses such as Bipolar II Disorder as well as Depression.
-In September of 2020, there have been over 1,000 reported clinical trials of Psilocybin therapy research conducted for various diagnoses and have even produced evidence to show that the psychotherapy approach demonstrates prolonged antidepressant effects.
+In September 2020, there have been over 1,000 reported clinical trials of Psilocybin therapy research conducted for various diagnoses and have even produced evidence to show that the psychotherapy approach demonstrates prolonged antidepressant effects.